duftcola-dev/SWAGGER_CLI/README.md

   <p align="center">
     This is a cli that allows to make an easy use of the Swagger api on a local machine.
     The cli allows to clone and build the nescessary deppendencies as well as launch the swagger editor and the code generator console.
+So far the project have only been developed and tested in Ubuntu 20.4 so there is no assurance that it will work on Windows.

+    To make it clear you will need both the editor and code generator.
+    The editor for generating rest api studs and server side documentation and the code generator to convert this documentation in usefull code.
   </p>
 </div>